huggingface/huggingface.js/packages/tasks/src/tasks/image-text-to-text/about.md

 ### Visual Question Answering

-Vision language models trained on image text prompt pairs can be used for visual question answering.
+Vision language models trained on image-text pairs can be used for visual question answering.

 ## Document Question Answering and Retrieval